• start here

 Argentina’s Los Glaciares National Park is a Patagonian dreamscape of jagged granite peaks, teal glacial lakes, and wild, windswept valleys.
 But even on a short backpacking trip near El Chaltén, you’ll need to pack carefully to handle strong winds, sudden storms, and major temperature swings.

 I first hiked a 3-day loop around Fitz Roy in January 2015 and was so impressed that I’ve since been back to do this trail again in March 2023 AND February 2024.
-This post outlines my exact packing list, personally tested (and carefully adapted) from 3 times of backpacking in El Chaltén!
+This post outlines my exact packing list, personally tested (and carefully adapted) from 3 times of backpacking in El Chaltén in different seasons!

 This post contains affiliate links, which means I may earn a small commission if you purchase something I recommend, at no extra cost to you.
 I ONLY recommend gear that I personally use (or that James uses) and that we genuinely LOVE— your support helps keep this site going and the adventures rolling!